myildirim6198/ESP32-S3-Remote-Controller/README.md

 # ESP32-S3-Remote-Controller
-AnESP32-S3 based remote controller for controlling FPV drones and other vraious remote controller applications
+An ESP32-S3 based remote controller for controlling FPV drones and other vraious remote controller applications